itsgeagle/facet/README.md

 **Feature governance for product teams.** Users spend a monthly allowance of funding units to crowdfund feature development — the team votes with their budget, not just their opinions.
 When a feature reaches its funding goal it becomes committed; admins then move it through development and ship it.

-Fully white-labelable: swap the app name, currency name, brand icon, and product taxonomy by editing a single config file.

 ---

 ## How it works